Checklist of Key Documents for Selling Residential Property – ACT

 - Applies to Units / Body Corp Properties:

-- Who prepares it: Crown Lease A licensed solicitor or conveyancer acting for the seller.
+- Who prepares it: A licensed solicitor or conveyancer acting for the seller will retrieve it.

 - Link to Best Example: View Example